 Kapama River Lodge – SPA Suites – Spa Suites are very limited

 Tucked away in the privacy of the russet bush willow trees surrounding the African spa, these suites feature magnificent floor-to-ceiling glass doors and frameless windows that offer expansive views of the reserve – even from your bathroom.

 For those looking to find their zen, the spa suites come highly recommended.
 Each suite is equipped with en-suite bathrooms, air conditioning, coffee and tea-making facilities, a minibar, as well as a lock-up safe and international plugs.

 Morning and afternoon Game Drives with leisure time to enjoy the pool, the spa or the facilities.
 The northern Drakensberg mountain range provides a majestic backdrop to the largest private game lodge in the Greater Kruger National Park region.
 Kapama River Lodge is situated within Kapama Game Reserve, and presents the perfect blend of luxurious safari accommodation.

-The day starts with an early wake-up call between 5 am and 5:30 am.
+The day starts with an early wake-up call between 5 am.
 Tea, coffee and rusks are enjoyed together before heading out at first light.

 While seeing big game is always exhilarating, there are many other smaller species that are also captivating, and birding enthusiasts will be delighted at the approximately 350 species of birds recorded on the reserve.
 Halfway through the game drive, there’s a stop for hot drinks and snacks, before returning to the lodge at around 9 am for a full breakfast.
 Throughout the day, it’s likely you will see wildlife around the lodge – Nyala antelope and Vervet monkeys are frequent visitors, though seeing some of the Big Five is also not uncommon.
 I have often seen giraffe foraging for food too.